Stream Leads: Janet Chan and Danielle Hynes

 Stream Leader Bronwen Morgan

 The emergence of sharing economy business models in recent years has generated much debate, including concern over their social effects.
-Many negative impacts appear to derive from sharing systems premised on venture capital investment driving rapid expansion toward monopolistic market domination.
 The systems and interfaces of digital platforms have substantially lowered the transaction costs of many kinds of economic interactions, but have often done so in under-regulated ways.
-Many current responses focus on regulating or constraining the sharing economy.
-By contrast, Platform Cooperativism draws on entrepreneurial energies to respond, building new economic and social opportunities based on models of shared ownership and ontrol and fostering new practices guided by design-derived methodologies.
+Many negative impacts have been documented in connection with digitally-embedded sharing systems where support from venture capital investment drives rapid expansion toward monopolistic market domination.
+This stream explores a creative response to these issues that moves beyond a focus on regulating or constraining the sharing economy.
+Platform Cooperativism draws on entrepreneurial energies to respond, using shared ownership and control business models to build new economic and social opportunities.
 A cooperative platform economy aims to build and support a vision for a more participatory economy, where digital platforms enable place-based, collaborative and holistic economic development.

 A range of issues confront those at the forefront of platform cooperativism: What are emerging legal models for cooperatives use of digital platforms?
 How might digital platforms be designed to enable their use by cooperatives?
 What are the appropriate scales of operation for platform cooperatives?
-What difference do the siting of their communities make (eg their imbrication in urban settings)?
 In what ways might they intersect productively with urban policy agenda, governance practices and aspirations?
-Yet the sector does not yet have a shared understanding of these challenges, nor a strong sense of the legal, design and governance frameworks that would allow the sector to progress and advance its economic and socio-environmental potentials.
-The governance of cooperative platform economy enterprises and their intersection with place-based governance raises significant issues of legal identity and its relationships to social and environmental contexts and collective identities.
+Answering these questions will help illuminate the legal, design and governance frameworks that would allow the sector to progress and advance its economic and socio-environmental potential to respond to the limitations of standard platform initiatives.

 Stream Leader Marc De Leeuw